The Cookie Law is a piece of privacy

 automatically logging you in to a site on return visits, or

-However some cookies are used to collect across websites you
+However some cookies are used to collect data across websites

-have visited and display content and advertising based on this
+and display content and advertising based on user profiles created

-what the EU wants to raise awareness of with the new law.
-By
+the EU particularly wants to raise awareness of with the new

 cookies it aims to give web users more control over their online